A short story in celebration of Valentine’s Day ♥. Futuristic Sci-Fi, M/M Romance.

 Lexi sighed at the holographic scene.
 Pulling his knees up, he braced his feet on the cushions of the projection room’s L-shaped rester.
-He startled at a figure looming in his peripheral vision: his boyfriend, sitting on the small end of the rester, scribbling on a handpad.
+A figure looming in his peripheral vision startled him.
+He realized his boyfriend was scribbling on a handpad on the small end of the rester.

 Despite one-point-eight meters of delicious muscle, Aaron Stallard could move like a shadow, silent and stealthy.
 Aaron glanced up expressionless toward Lexi’s gaze, but then his face pulled into a charming smile.